Sisu: As a proper name

 Due to its cultural significance, sisu is a common element of brand names in Finland.

-For example, there is Sisu Auto trucks, Sisu armored vehicles, the icebreaker MS Sisu (and it's scrapped 1938 counterpart), a brand of strong-tasting pastilles manufactured by Leaf, and Suomen Sisu, a Finnish nationalist organisation.
+For example, there is Sisu Auto trucks, Sisu armored vehicles, the icebreaker Sisu (and its scrapped 1938 counterpart), a brand of strong-tasting pastilles manufactured by Leaf, and Suomen Sisu, a Finnish nationalist organisation.

 Sisu is also a male name with increasing popularity.
 More than 2,000 Finnish men have this name, most of them being born after 2010.
 The son of The Dudesons's Jukka Hilden is called Sisu.
+Since 2015, Sisu has appeared in the Finnish name day calendar on February 28, which is also known in Finland as Kalevala Day.

 Globally, there were several fitness-related organizations and endurance sports teams such as the Sisu Project based in Haverhill and Worcester, Massachusetts, US, that carried the name sisu and based their philosophy on the characteristics included in the concept sisu, including courage, integrity, honesty, and determination.

-Mount Sisu is the name of a mountain first ascended by mountain climbers Veikka Gustafsson and Patrick Degerman in the Antarctic.
+Mount Sisu is the name of a mountain in the Antarctic first ascended by mountain climbers Veikka Gustafsson and Patrick Degerman.

 Sisu is also the name of a London-based hedge-fund, operated by several directors including Joy Seppala.
 The firm bought the football club Coventry City FC in 2007.

 In Norway there is a seafood company named Sisu Seafood Norway AS that exports Norwegian seafoods.

 On the Western end of Michigan's Upper Peninsula, the SISU Ski Fest is a popular annual event, highlighting a 21- and 42-kilometer cross-country ski race "finishing" in historic downtown Ironwood.